 RUNNING COUPLING CONSTANTS!

-The electromagnetic coupling becomes stronger at shorter distances or higher momentum transfer, because electron-positron pairs have less chance to shield the “bare” charge; for the strong force the opposite effect occurs because while quark-antiquark pairs do shield color at large distances, the bosons of the field, the gluons, are also colored and they shield color at shorter distances or higher momentum transfer!
+The electromagnetic coupling becomes stronger at shorter distances or higher momentum transfer, because electron-positron pairs have less chance to shield the (infinite) “bare” charge; for the strong force the opposite effect occurs because the quarks are in a sea of virtual gluons, and the closer one gets to a quark, the fewer gluons are nearby.
 Remember QΔr = ℏc.

 Measurements of α and αs as a function of momentum transfer.